louisopen/Webserver2uart/README.md

 ## Ethernet2uart
-try Ethernet to uart communication with Python on Raspberry Pi platform.
+Try Ethernet to uart communication with Python base on Raspberry Pi platform.

-UART with EN_485
+Ethernet to UART converter (UART with EN_485)

 tcp server